-Telecommuters are a relatively large percentage of the workforce: 13.97% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Southampton telecommute to their jobs.
+Overall, about 13.97% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Southampton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In Southampton, a lot of people use the subway to get to work every day though Southampton is a relatively small village.
 Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 Do you like to read, write and learn?
 If you move to Southampton, you'll likely find that many of your neighbors like to as well.
 Southampton is one of the more educated communities in America, with a full 58.78% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.